pytest-dev/pytest-play/README.rst

       value: ".icon-user"
     type: waitForElementVisible

-Some optional metadata for each YAML scenario.
-In this case we have one or more markers so you can filter tests to be executed invoking pytest with marker expressions.
-There is an example of test parametrization too.
+For each script or scenario you might have an optional file with the same name with ``.ini`` extension for metadata (keywords aka markers so you can filter tests to be executed invoking pytest with marker expressions, decoupled test data, etc).

-So the same ``test_login.yml`` scenario will be executed 3 times with different decoupled test data::
+The same ``test_login.yml`` scenario will be executed 3 times with different decoupled test data::

   $ cat test_login.ini